sashafklein/react-plus-plus/README.md

 And optionally:

 - Netlify Functions
+- SCSS Linting
+- ImmutableJS

 Because it builds *on top* of Create React App, it leverages the preexisting functionality, with limited risk of falling behind on community improvements.

 ### Usage